rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

         [oratactp@odbprod1 tactprd_odbprod1]$ cat sqlnet_ifile.ora

-4. Set the `Master Key` by using the following commands, which creates a wallet file at the wallet location specified in the previous step:
+4. Set the `Master Key` by using the following commands, which create a wallet file at the wallet location specified in the previous step:

         $ Sqlplus  '/as sysdba'